facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

     **Methods**

+    //// define
     `mdpopups.PhantomSet.update`

-    :
-        Update all the phantoms in the set with the given phantom list.
+    -   Update all the phantoms in the set with the given phantom list.

         Parameter      | Type                                         | Default | Description
         -------------- | -------------------------------------------- | ------- | -----------
         `new_phantoms` | [`#!py3 [mdpopups.Phantom]`](#class-phantom) |         | A list of MdPopups phantoms. `sublime.Phantom` will be converted to `mdpopups.Phantom`.
+    ////
+///

 ### New HTML Sheet

+/// define
 `#!py3 mdpopups.new_html_sheet`

-:
-    Accepts Markdown and creates a Sublime HTML sheet.
+-   Accepts Markdown and creates a Sublime HTML sheet.
 By default, the built-in Sublime syntax highlighter will be used for code highlighting.

     Parameter              | Type                                      | Default       | Description